KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 [Figure.7](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4194139/) A presentation of function/pathway enriched in treated conditon compared to control. **Figure by Insights from A protocol for RNA methylation differential analysis with MeRIP-Seq data and exomePeak R/Bioconductor package.**

 >**Commonly Applied Softwares in This Step:**

+When examining peaks from various samples, differential analysis could be made based on comparing genomic locations and fold enrichments of peaks from different conditions.
+> This comparison could be realized by MACS2 in a pair-wise manner.
+A list of up or down regulated genes could be generated from differential peak.
+Functional analysis of this gene list provides information of relevant biopathway.

 - Peak Calling and Comparison Across Samples: [MACS2](https://github.com/taoliu/MACS)
 - Motif Discovery: [MEME-ChIP](https://www.nature.com/articles/nprot.2014.083)